 After completing a round of Gourmet Race, the text "clear time" is written in the Japanese version.
 This was changed to just "time" in the international versions.

-The US version changed the colors of the buttons on the SNES controller for the game's tutorial.
-The European version keeps the Japanese colors, but the text was not altered in the game's tutorial, and thus refers to the controller having purple buttons.
+The US version changed the colors of the SNES controller for the game's tutorial to match the hardware.
+The European version keeps the Japanese palette while incorporating the US version's SNES logo, but the text was not altered in the game's tutorial, and thus refers to the controller having purple buttons.